How to Stay Informed with Emergency Alerts

 Emergency Planning

-Downloading apps to your phone is a smart way to dial in to rapidly changing events that can impact your community.
+Downloading apps to your phone is a smart way to stay updated on rapidly changing events that can impact your community.
 From weather alerts to emergency prep training, emergency apps offer a lot of information that can inform you and help you keep your family safe.
 Once downloaded, remember to go into the settings of each app to set up alerts to your liking.
 Here are just a few.

-• Get information from FEMA on how to prepare for common hazards and learn basic preparedness strategies like creating a family emergency communication plan, what to pack in your emergency kit, and what to do immediately after a disaster.
+- Get information from FEMA on how to prepare for common hazards, including building an emergency kit, creating a family communication plan, and knowing what to do after a disaster.

-• Receive real-time weather and emergency alerts from the National Weather Service for up to five locations nationwide and find a nearby shelter if you need to evacuate to a safe space.
+- Receive real-time weather and emergency alerts from the National Weather Service for up to five locations nationwide and locate nearby shelters in case of evacuation.

-• Receive full weather alerts and easily find open Red Cross shelters with the interactive map and track conditions with six different weather overlays.
+- Track conditions using six different weather overlays, and easily find open Red Cross shelters with the interactive map.